HealthySimulation.com Healthcare Simulation Vendors

 EMS (Simulation IQ): Education Management Solutions (EMS) and their brand SimulationIQ is a leading healthcare simulation company that provides audiovisual recording debriefing systems, learning management systems, A/V design consulting, online learning systems, counseling training systems, virtual patient simulations, as well ROI and competency-based evaluation systems.
 Founded in 1994, the mission of EMS has always been to provide a safe environment for healthcare professionals to develop patient safety skills.

 Ford AV: Ford Audio-Video (AV) is a nationwide, commercial integrator service.
-The company designs, installs and rents and services professional sound, video and lighting systems for businesses, educational institutions, government facilities, churches, performing arts centers and sporting venues.
+The company designs install and rents and services professional sound, video, and lighting systems for businesses, educational institutions, government facilities, churches, performing arts centers, and sporting venues.
 Ford AV provides a wealth of experience and trained industry experts to ensure every customer’s intended project is a success.
 Specializing in enterprise-level solutions, Ford AV has installed systems across the United States and internationally.

 Gordon Center: The Gordon Center for Simulation and Innovation in Medical Education (formerly referred to as GCRME) is a designated Center of Excellence of the University of Miami Miller School of Medicine in Miami, Florida.
 The Gordon Center training facility applies advanced technology to medical simulation education for healthcare professionals and learners.
 Established over 45 years ago, the Gordon Center currently helps to educate learners at more than 2,000 medical centers and agencies worldwide.
 The simulation center also conducts outcome-based research to rigorously assess the effectiveness and impact of healthcare simulation and technology-based training programs created at Gordon Center.